charleskoffler/clprolf/README.md

         Asserting that Simol is useless would be equivalent to stating that adding meaning and purpose to classes is useless, which contradicts established principles of software engineering, particularly the SRP.
         Therefore, by logical extension, Simol's approach is valuable and beneficial in software development.

 This structured proof outlines a logical progression from established principles to the unique advantages offered by Simol.
-It cleverly ties the utility of Simol to the universally recognized value of clarity and purpose in object-oriented programming, thereby presenting Simol not just as a useful tool but as an evolution of existing best practices.
+It cleverly ties the utility of Simol to the universally recognized value of clarity and purpose in object-oriented programming, thereby presenting Simol not just as a useful tool but as an evolution of existing best practices."

 END OF AI-based refinement.
-"

-DEMONSTRATION OF THE ADVANTAGES OF CLASS AND INTERFACE ROLES, AND OF THE CHOICE OF THESE ROLES, ABOUT NATURALLY INCORPORATING BEST PRATICES
+### DEMONSTRATION OF THE ADVANTAGES OF CLASS AND INTERFACE ROLES, AND OF THE CHOICE OF THESE ROLES, ABOUT NATURALLY INCORPORATING BEST PRATICES

 Simol was originally designed in an intent of simplify and clarify object-oriented programming, nothing more.
 And in a desire of making object oriented programming more fun.
 These goals finally corresponds to much best oo practices results.
 This chapter want to be a practical and minimalist proof of the utility of roles in incorporating best practices, if we want to think about how could we obtain a language with those qualities.